New 'RHOC' Housewife Gina Kirschenheiter's Divorce Drama Ahead Of Season Premiere

 “After careful consideration and deep thought, we have decided to end our legal marriage,” Gina said in a statement to Us Weekly.
 “With that said, we will never end our friendship and will forever remain family.
 We are dedicated to raising our children together in a happy, healthy, loving environment.
 We will be navigating this difficult process with respect and grace for one another.
 We kindly ask for others to treat us with this same respect and grace as we move through this family adjustment.”

-Gina told the magazine that they had some marital issues in the past when they lived in her native Long Island, New York, and he had a long, daily commute into New York City for work.
+Gina told the magazine that they had some marital issues in the past when they lived in Long Island, New York, and he had a long, daily commute into New York City for work.

-Moving to Orange County three years ago was a positive step in their marriage, but Matthew’s busy work life in Los Angeles and the new challenges that come with filming a reality TV series could not keep their union intact.
+Moving to Orange County three years ago was a positive step in their marriage, but Matthew’s busy work life in Los Angeles, and the new challenges that come with filming a reality TV series, could not keep their union intact.

 “I think I did see it as an opportunity that would be good for us, cause we’re buddies, we’re friends, we’re just going to navigate this together,” she told Us Weekly.
 “And then when he couldn’t film, and he’s also away a lot, I think that it probably did have more of a negative effect on our relationship and made things harder.
 Now I’m basically going on this venture, and he’s not included and involved in it, and it creates even more distance than is already there.”